fword-dev/f-word.dev/src/episodes/12/index.md

 **Vadim:** So we used to have selectors and we’ll still have the majority of selectors working the way that you have your target selector on the right.
 So you’re applying styles to the part of a selector that goes to the right.

 **Vadim:** Now we have selectors that could be calculated, vice versa.
-So you can have your selector on the left side and the colon Hass function.
-And then everything will be applied to the actual element with a Hass pseudo-class, not to the right part of your selector.
+So you can have your selector on the left side and the colon :has  function.
+And then everything will be applied to the actual element with a :has  pseudo-class, not to the right part of your selector.

 **Vadim:** A typical example, you can check if your link has IMG element inside and apply some styles, not to IMG but to a element so every link without image who would get certain styles.